julenugalde/mvc-notepad/README.md

 ![UML class diagram](https://github.com/julenugalde/mvcnotepad/blob/master/src/eus/julenugalde/mvcnotepad/UML_class_diagram.png)

+## Prerequisites

+The model implementation for database requires a MySQL server running in the local machine.
+Additionally, the MySQL connector must be included in the the project (mysql-connector-java-x.x.xx-bin.jar)

 ## Known issues

 The network data model is still unimplemented.

-There are issues with the line separators in Windows, which are not correctly read from text files.
+There are problems with the line separator characters in Windows, which are not correctly read from text files.

-## Prerequisites

-The model implementation for database requires a MySQL server running in the local machine.
+The password prompt for the  database connection should hide the characters.

 ## Icons